The Wire that Fenced the West: Reception

 The book is one of a narrative monologue that is accredited with exceptional writing and regarded as an excellent reading.
 Some historians find that the work is not reliable for a reading of exact history.
-This is due to the secondary sources the author uses instead of any primary sources, and it is mentioned those used are not sufficient enough.
+This is due to the secondary sources the author uses instead of any primary sources, and it is mentioned that those used are insufficient.
 Some critiques of the book find that McCallum used some credible sources such as court records, manuscript records of wire companies, family papers, and memoirs of leading figures of the field.
 The book lacks key elements of discussion such as enclosure practices and fencing laws, as well as economic and social responses and results to the barbed wire.
 Another issue a critic had was the lack of talk between barbed wire fences and the railroad industry.